jdelkins/pia-tools/README.md

 These are designed to work together for configuring and maintaining a PIA WireGuard tunnel and optional port forwarding.

-Additionallly, `pia-listregions`, which accepts no flags or other configuration, simply downloads and lists the available regions as discussed above.
+Additionally, `pia-listregions`, which accepts no flags or other configuration, simply downloads and lists the available regions as discussed above.

 ### pia-setup-tunnel